antoineraulin/sentry-horn/README.md

 <img src="http://7xrnog.com1.z0.glb.clouddn.com/settings.png" width="140" />

 ## Feature List
-* Configure your own sentry server host and organization
+* Configure your own sentry server host and organization.
-* Login to your own sentry server
+* Login to your own sentry server.
-* Never miss any Assigned and New issues with Dashboard
+* Never miss any Assigned and New issues with Dashboard.
-* All projects and teams listed
+* All projects and teams listed.
-* Track issues in a project and see more detail
+* Track issues in a project and see more detail.

 ## How to use
 Simply replace the defaults with your own sentry server host and organization in Constants.swift